TU Delft > Algorithmics > Neil Yorke-Smith > Research

 I co-authored an introduction to theoretical computer science.
 Published as an open textbook by TU Delft, Delftse Foundations of Computation is a remix of a previous open textbook with other open material and new material.

-with CP'08).
-I formerly served on the editorial board of JAIR, and currently on the editorial
+I formerly served on the editorial board of JAIR.
+My community service also

-community service also includes the programme or organizational
+includes the programme or organisational committee of many